Bella Thorne Goes Pantsless To Expose Hot Pink Underwear In New Photos

 In the first photo, Bella put her long, toned legs on full display as she sat on a white windowsill that looked out onto foliage and the side of a building as the sun set.
 The star perched on the wooden structure with her back against the window as her long locks cascaded down over her right shoulder.

-The 23-year-old tilted her head to the right as she flashed her colourful underwear, which featured a thick elastic band around her torso and a thinner trim over the top of her legs.
-Bella slightly pulled up her baby pink sweater, which had the words “4vr lonely” written in a white font over her chest, with both hands to give a peak at her flat tummy.
+The 23-year-old tilted her head to the right as she flashed her colorful underwear, which featured a thick elastic band around her torso and a thinner trim over the top of her legs.
+Bella slightly pulled up her baby pink sweater, which had the words “4vr lonely” written in a white font over her chest, with both hands to give a peek at her flat tummy.

 Bella appeared to put her left foot on the floor but lifted her right leg, showing off a tattoo just below her knee.
 She rested it on her other thigh.